limcheekin/project-concord/README.md

 ## 🙏 Acknowledgements

-This project is based on the [mcp-ts-template](https://github.com/cyanheads/mcp-ts-template) by [Cyan Heads](https://cyanheads.com/) and developed using the [BMAD-METHOD](https://github.com/bmad-code-org/BMAD-METHOD).
+This project is based on the [mcp-ts-template](https://github.com/cyanheads/mcp-ts-template) by [Casey](https://caseyjhand.com/) and developed using the [BMAD-METHOD](https://github.com/bmad-code-org/BMAD-METHOD).